"Horses should be trained in such as

 its gentleness requires a re-connection with the feeling that is not

 easy to find once lost.
+What

 I find most interesting abut classical horsemanship is that is is an